Blog Post

 Instant Annotation JSON API

-let annotation: PSPDFAnnotation = ...
+let annotation: Annotation = ...

-let instantJSONData = try? annotation.generateInstantJSON()
+let instantJSONData = try annotation.generateInstantJSON()

-// Write to the external file and upload to your server.
+// Upload the data to your server.

 After syncing is complete, you can import the annotation from JSON on a different device, like so: